davidagold/StructuredQueries.jl/README.md

 ## Implementation details

 These are in constant flux.
 We refer the interested reader to the [source code](https://github.com/davidagold/jplyr.jl/tree/master/src).

 ## Extensibility

 One of the goals of this package is to create a data manipulation interface that is extensible.
 The user-facing query interface (which produces a manipulation graph) is separate from the graph execution interface.
-In practice, this requires familiarizing oneself with the information stored in each different `QueryNode` leaf subtype and leveraging it in the appropriately defined `_collect` method.
+This means that one can immediately use the query interface to produce query graphs whose base `DataNode` wraps objects of arbitrary type `T`.
+The real work involves extending the execution interface to handle execution of each `QueryNode` leaf subtype against data sources of type `T`.
+In practice, this requires familiarizing oneself with the information stored in each such `QueryNode` subtype and leveraging it in the appropriately defined `_collect` method.
 In the following example we show how `_collect` may be overloaded to query vectors of simple structs:
 ```julia
 julia> abstract Thing